-Perhaps the most remarkable aspect of the original Tiguan?s performance here is that the number of cars sold in the UK climbed ever higher with every passing year.
+Perhaps the most remarkable aspect of the original Tiguan's performance here is that the number of cars sold in the UK climbed ever higher with every passing year.
 In the model?s final full year on sale, 2015, a total of 21,889 Tiguan MkIs were sold in the UK.
-That?s nearly 5,000 more than in 2014 and more than 8,000 up on 2013.
-In total, 102,974 Tiguan MkIs have been sold here.
+That's nearly 5,000 more than in 2014 and more than 8,000 upon 2013.
+In total, 102,974 Tiguan MkII has been sold here.

 Other ubiquitous features in today?s Tiguan include electrically heated and adjustable door mirrors, automatic windscreen wipers and 17-inch alloy wheels.
 The infotainment system has developed significantly in the past decade, too, and all Tiguan?s now include a colour touchscreen of at least 8.0-inches in size.
 Two mobile smartphones can be paired to the car via Bluetooth, and music can be played from MP3, WMA or AAC files.
 Or, of course, from a compact disc.

 Over the past 10 years Volkswagen has invested extensively in research and development and the results can be seen in the second generation Tiguan.
 At the top of the Tiguan range is the luxurious SEL and the sporty R-Line models.
 These include examples of this class-leading technology such as Active Info Display: a 12.3-inch high-resolution TFT display screen in front of the driver in lieu of traditional analogue instrumentation.

 SEL and R-Line versions also include LED headlights with dynamic curve lighting.
 This turns an element of the Tiguan?s headlight setup so that it lights up the corner the vehicle is approaching.
 These models feature a panoramic sunroof and, from SE trim, there is Adaptive Cruise Control that takes the strain out of motorway driving.